comfyanonymous/ComfyUI_examples/flux/README.md

 Flux is a family of diffusion models by [black forest labs](https://blackforestlabs.ai/announcing-black-forest-labs/)

-For the easy to use single file versions see below: [FP8 Checkpoint Version](#simple-to-use-fp8-checkpoint-version)
+For the easy to use single file versions that you can easily use in [ComfyUI](https://github.com/comfyanonymous/ComfyUI) see below: [FP8 Checkpoint Version](#simple-to-use-fp8-checkpoint-version)

 ## Regular Full Version